RyanAmeri/blog/0002_js_hard_parts_callback.md

 }
 ```

 A bit of a throwback to the earlier exercises, implementing forEach manually again.
 The only difference is that we're manipulating the variable `sum` in the global scope here.
-I decided that using array.forEach() to create my own forEach was cheating 😉so used a `for... of` loop instead.
+I decided that using array.forEach() to create my own forEach was cheating 😉 so used a `for... of` loop instead.

 If you found this last exercise very easy, you should see how far you have come since the first exercise in using callbacks and just being comfortable with them.

+That's the end of our callback exercises.
+Next up: Closure!